Mizkif: 2020–present: Established streaming years

+Controversies

 In an October 25, 2025 livestream, cosplayer and streamer Emiru accused Mizkif of misconduct, including unwanted physical contact, emotional abuse, and stalking.
 Emiru and Mizkif were in a relationship for several years, ending in 2024.
 According to Emiru, Mizkif threatened to retaliate if she ever spoke about the situation.
 Mizkif denied the more serious allegations and disputed some aspects of Emiru's account.
 In response, on October 27, 2025, One True King disclosed on Twitter that Mizkif had been terminated from the organization for unrelated reasons "some time ago" and that he holds no stake in the organization or any of its affiliated companies.
 Following, Mizkif filed a federal lawsuit against Emiru, Asmongold, OTK Media Inc., Mythic Talent Management Inc., and King Gaming Labs Inc for reputational harm, lost earnings, and emotional distress.

 Other ventures

 Unrooted

 In 2021, Mizkif announced his intention to develop a platform game titled Unrooted.
 Citing Jump King as a primary influence, the game was showcased in the platformer category at the 2022 OTK Games Expo.
 Unrooted was officially released on Steam on August 2, 2024.